1:1 Pitch Coaching

 And, most importantly, you need to follow up.
 (Editors are busy, but they’re not inbox swamp monsters.)

-Pitches are not a one-size-fits-all process.
+Pitches and contest submissions are not one-size-fits-all processes.
 Not at all.
 But they are a numbers game.
 So if you don’t get the gig one place, you absolutely should try with another.

 Making a solid pitch plan is essential to selling your idea (yes, you’re selling it!) and earning a byline.